Privacy Policy

 • to ensure that Customers receive the highest level of service in the provision of products and services;

-• to promote, facilitate and manage the provision of any the Bank’s products or services to the client;
+• to promote, facilitate and manage the provision of any the Bank’s products or services to the Client;

-• for planning, product development and research purposes and to seek the client’s feedback on products and services;
+• for planning, product development and research purposes and to seek the Client’s feedback on products and services;

-• to identify and develop products or services that may interest the client and market them to the client (unless the client ask the Bank not to do so);
+• to identify and develop products or services that may interest the Client and market them to the Client (unless the Client ask the Bank not to do so);

 • to analyze transaction details and transactions history to build customer profiling;